New Ford Explorer review

 There are also visibility issues, with the thick windscreen pillars sometimes getting in the way at junctions, and the shallow rear window and rearmost side windows limiting your over-the-shoulder view.
 Fortunately front and rear parking sensors and a rear-view camera are on hand to help during low-speed manoeuvres, while a 360-degree camera is available as part of an optional Driver Assist Pack.

-As mentioned, the Explorer is mechanically related to the Volkswagen ID 4, and a few interior parts are carried over, too, including the steering column-mounted gear selector and the touch-sensitive steering wheel buttons that are so frustratingly unresponsive that Volkswagen is planning to remove them from its car.
+As mentioned, the Explorer is mechanically related to the VW ID 4, and a few interior parts are carried over, too, including the steering column-mounted gear selector and the touch-sensitive steering wheel buttons that are so frustratingly unresponsive that Volkswagen is planning to remove them from its car.

 The interior has more visual wow factor than the ID 4’s, and quality is more consistent front to back, but the plastics are still mostly hard.
-Both the Renault Scenic and the Tesla Model Y have the Explorer beaten in this area.
+Both the Renault Scenic E-Tech and the Tesla Model Y have the Explorer beaten in this area.

 In entry-level Select trim you get a stereo with seven speakers, including a sound bar that runs across the top of the dashboard.
 Meanwhile, Premium models bring a 10-speaker, B&O system.